open-resources/physics_bank/content/public/006.Force/Topic Outcome/What is mass/What is mass.md

     weight: 1
 myst:
   substitutions:
+    params:
+      vars:
-    params_vars_title: What is mass
+        title: What is mass
+      part1:
+        ans1:
-    params_part1_ans1_value: Dependent upon how far the body is from the center of the Earth.
+          value: Dependent upon how far the body is from the center of the Earth.
+        ans2:
-    params_part1_ans2_value: Inversely proportional to the resistance of the body to a change in its motion.
+          value: Inversely proportional to the resistance of the body to a change in its motion.
+        ans3:
-    params_part1_ans3_value: A quantitative measure of the inertia of the body.
+          value: A quantitative measure of the inertia of the body.
+        ans4:
-    params_part1_ans4_value: Equivalent to its weight.
+          value: Equivalent to its weight.
 ---
-# {{ params_vars_title }}
+# {{ params.vars.title }}

 ## Part 1